kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/A_ConfigrIgnoreT.md

 // Results in =>
 // ( Person { Name: "", Age: 0 }, Address { Street: "", City: "" } )
 ```
-The property specified will be ignored during generation.
 Derived classes generated also ignore the base property.